eslamibrahim/FoodicsTest/README.md

  2. Navigate to the project directory:
     Open the project in Xcode

+ 2. Will find local Swift Package Manager (FoodicsApp) Open Sources folder to find the implementation

 Build and run the project on a simulator or a device.

 ## Usage